itsrever/integration/README.md

 ### Configuring the integration

 The [config.json](./test/config.json) file contains a global section, independent of any endpoint.
-The mimimum configuration is setting where your API lives and how to pass the authentication token.
-For a development server, an example is:
+The minimum configuration is setting where your API lives and what authentication needs to be used.
+For the development server and using an API Key is:

 ``` json
     "base_url": "http://localhost:8080",